 However, I am no Daniel Boone or Tarzan.
 I’m more inspired by John Muir, John Burroughs, Rachel Carson, Aldo Leopold, Barry Lopez and Thoreau than by Jim Bridger, Kit Carson or fictional Jeremiah Johnson, although I love the movie, and some of the frontiersmen said funny things, like Jeremiah’s “I’m a fine figure of a man.”
 I am only a reasonable figure of a man.

 I’ve never been lost, but I was mighty turned around for three days once.

 ― Daniel Boone

-I’m an amateur naturalist and nature photo-tinkerer, and a Naturalist with a capital N. That is, I don’t believe in the supernatural.
+I’m an amateur naturalist and nature photo-tinkerer, and a Naturalist with a capital N. That is, I don’t believe in the supernatural, and my only religion is Walking (ask Thoreau about it).
 The universe operates on natural laws, subject to Murphy’s Law.